bfox9900/CAMEL99-FORTH/README.md

 The file DSK1.ISOLOOPS is pulled in by the DSK1.START file when the system boots to add this functionality.

 DSK1.START also pulls in DSK1.SYSTEMDTC to add the rest of the CORE words to the kernel.
-The file name is changed from DSK1.SYSTEM to clarify that one is FORTH the earlier ITC system and the other for the DTC system.
+The file name is changed from DSK1.SYSTEM to clarify that one file is for the earlier ITC system and the SYSTEMDTC is for the DTC system.

 ### DSK1.START Contents